-- All non-professional staff received training through our RN supervised Certified Home Health Aide training program prior to placement in the home.
+All non-professional staff receive training through our RN supervised Certified Home Care Aide training program.
+Of course, this occurs prior to placement in the home.

-Homemakers/Companions: Trained non-professional will provide companionship activities to individuals who wish a comfort and caring atmosphere.
-Activities include hands on assistance with;
+Home Care Aides/Personal Care Aides: Trained non-professionals will provide companionship activities.
+Accordingly, this is perfect for individuals who wish a comforting and caring atmosphere.
+For example, activities include hands on assistance with:

 We teach clients about their disease and how to manage their in-home care.
-With our Library of Educational Resources, Books, and Videos clients and families can take charge of the care they provide to loved ones.
+Additionally, with our Library of Educational Resources, Books, and Videos, clients/families can take charge of their loved ones care.